CapSoftware/scap/README.md

 ## license

-The code in this repository is open-sourced under the MIT license.
-However, it may rely on dependencies that are licensed differently.
-Please consult their documentations for exact terms.
+The code in this repository is open-sourced under the MIT license, though it may be relying on dependencies that are licensed differently.
+Please consult their documentation for exact terms.

-## Contributors
+## contributors

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->